Open Accessibility Menu

 At Washington Hospital, we recognize that family and friends are critically important to patient healing.
 We have updated our visitor policy to provide a positive experience that promotes safety for all.

 Visiting hours are 8 a.m. to 8 p.m. daily for inpatients without COVID-19.
-These inpatients are allowed two (2) visitors (12 years and odler) at a time during the visiting hours.
+Two visitors (12 years and older) allowed at a time in Critical and Intermediate Care areas.
+Four visitors (12 years and older) allowed at a time in other medical/surgical units.
+Three visitors (12 years and older) allowed in the Birthing Center and Pediatric unit.
 Minors must be accompanied by an adult.

 Emergency Department: One support person (18 years and older) is allowed to accompany individuals receiving care in the Emergency Department.

-Surgery Waiting Area: Two (2) surgery patient support persons may wait in the surgery waiting area.
-Once the patient is roomed, the standard visiting guidelines apply.
+Surgery Waiting Area: Surgery support persons are welcome to wait in the surgery waiting area.
+General visitation guidelines apply once the patient is roomed.

 Visitors are required to show a government-issued photo ID (current school-issued identification accepted) prior to entry.